iExecBlockchainComputing/floor-price-checker/README.md

 But moreover, you can also add layer of confidentiality by protecting your input and output data.

 ### Datasets
-Following this documentation https://docs.iex.ec/for-developers/confidential-computing/sgx-encrypted-dataset, you will be able to encrypt your input file and then give your "secret" (encryption key) to the SMS (Secret Management Service).
-Like this, no one (except you) will be able to read what your input data was.
+Following [this documentation](https://docs.iex.ec/for-developers/confidential-computing/sgx-encrypted-dataset), you will be able to encrypt your input file and then give your "secret" (encryption key) to the SMS (Secret Management Service).
+Like this, no one (except you) will be able to read what your input data is.

 ### End to End Encryption
-Finally, in order to achieve End to End encryption, you can encrypt your result following this documentation https://docs.iex.ec/for-developers/confidential-computing/end-to-end-encryption
+Finally, in order to achieve End-to-End encryption, you can encrypt your result following [this documentation](https://docs.iex.ec/for-developers/confidential-computing/end-to-end-encryption)